kmcgillivray/kmcgillivray.github.io/resume/index.md

 * Co-founded music composition studio focused on creating original scores for film production and video game studio clients
 * Developed new business opportunities and relationships
-* Completed a forty track music library for The Young Turks, the largest online news show in the world
+* Completed a forty track music library for *The Young Turks*, the largest online news show in the world

 ## St. Norbert College